BlenderCN-Org/SkullMod/README.md

 * lvlEdit - Edit/Create new Skullgirls levels (.sgm.msb/.sgi.msb/.sga.msb/.sgs.msb/.lvl)
     * Not usable - in development
 * PalEd - The Skullgirls team is selling player colors as DLC, not gonna interfere with that
-    * Not in development - for now
+    * Not in development - will never be in development